FoolCode/SphinxQL-Query-Builder/README.md

 SphinxQL evolves very fast.

 Most of the new functions are static one liners like `SHOW PLUGINS`.
-We'll avoid trying to keep up with these methods, as they are easy to just call directly.
+We'll avoid trying to keep up with these methods, as they are easy to just call directly (`SphinxQL::create($conn)->query($sql)->execute()`).
 You're free to submit pull requests to support these methods.

 If any feature is unreachable through this library, open a new issue or send a pull request.